volumio/docs/docs/03_Plugin_System/02_Writing_A_Plugin.md

 #### Other
 Your plugin may require other files such as image, sound, executable, configuration files etc… You have to include these files in the ZIP file and ensure proper permissions if they'll need to be edited.

+## Publish your plugin
+When you want to provide your plugin to other people it is best practice to start development by forking the [volumio-plugins repository](https://github.com/volumio/volumio-plugins).
+Start developing directly in the master branch and create a pull request when you are done.